Codecademy/docs/content/php/concepts/operators/operators.md

 ## Assignment Operators

-The basic assignment operator is `=`, which takes the right hand operand and assigns it to the variable that is the left hand operand.
+The basic assignment operator is `=`, which takes the right-hand operand and assigns it to the variable that is the left-hand operand.
 PHP also has a number of additional assignment operators that are shortcuts for longer expressions.

 ### Arithmetic Assignment Operators